galaxyproject/training-material/topics/transcriptomics/tutorials/ref-based/tutorial.md

 >    <summary>Click to view answers</summary>
 >    <ol type="1">
 >    <li>The useful result file is a tabular file with two columns: the gene id and the number of reads mapped on the corresponding gene</li>
 >    <li>To display the most abundantly detected feature, we need to sort the files with the features and the number of reads mapped to them.
-This can be done using the Sort tool on the second column and in descending order, which reveals that FBgn0000556 is the feature with the most reads (around 258,000 in GSM461177 and 253,000 in GSM461180) mapped on it for .</li>
+This can be done using the Sort tool on the second column and in descending order, which reveals that FBgn0000556 is the feature with the most reads (around 258,000 in GSM461177 and 253,000 in GSM461180) mapped on it.</li>
 >    </ol>
 >    </details>
 {: .question}